 Absolutely.
 You just got to have their cell phone number

-What’s interesting, Craig, is that I’m not sure if you’ve met God yet, but some of them work at hospitals and their surgeons, and you know, they’re the masters of their domain, their failure rate actually turns out to be quite high.
-And one of the things that’s radically changed it is when they use a checklist during an operation, medical errors get reduced by foot.
+What's interesting, Craig, is that I'm not sure if you've met God yet, but some of them work at hospitals and their surgeons, and you know, they're the masters of their domain, their failure rate actually turns out to be quite high.
+And one of the things that's radically changed it is when they use a checklist during an operation, medical errors get reduced by foot.
 Communication errors get reduced by almost 50%.
 Once they institutionalize checklists.
-Now, patient outcomes are really good And the same thing is true for sales.
-If we don’t have a process.
-It’s really hard to diagnose what the problem is.
-When we do have a process and we’ve got, let’s say, 10 sales people using it, and it takes longer than from step two to step three, then as a group, we can go, what do we need to change to speed that up?
-But if everyone’s doing something different for the sales manager, it’s an impossible task to, to fix, right?
+Now, patient outcomes are really good.
+And the same thing is true for sales.
+If we don't have a process, it's really hard to diagnose what the problem is.
+And when we do have a process and we've got, let's say, 10 sales people using it, and it takes longer than from step two to step three, then as a group, we can go, "what do we need to change to speed that up?"
+But if everyone's doing something different for the sales manager, it's an impossible task to, to fix, right?

 Absolutely, because it's a hard thing to do anyway.
 And if you compound it with bad data, then of course, people are not going to take the actions we need them to take.

 And two other quick tools one's free, once called Hunter.
 And hunter over overlays on top of companies websites, and they'll tell you that the naming recognitions, or naming conventions for emails, you know, first initial last name at or first name, dot last name at less and less useful, so we just need to get an email if we punch that email in SALESROCKIT, if it's a bad email, then SALESROCKIT says, hey, it's bad email, don't stop, don't sell this person.
 The other one is a technology called Seamless.ai.
 And it's simply scours the internet even deeper than we do.
 And I use that all the time to, you know, find phone numbers, emails of prospects.
 But there's no no more excuses for having bad data.